 The implementation and configuration processes are good metrics for what the ongoing experience of a security platform will be.
 The more cumbersome the setup, the more likely it is that the rest of the admin and end-user experience will reflect that.

 Configuring ATP to your environment can feel a lot like configuring your environment to ATP.

 ATP policy configuration happens on the Security & Compliance platform.
 From the left hand navigation, choose “Threat management,” then select “Policy” from the dropdown.
 You’ll see policy engines for anti-phishing, anti-spam, anti-malware, attachment scanning, link scanning, and DKIM.
 We created an anti-phishing policy called “Spoof of CXO.”

-You must edit the policy in separate windows rather than a single window in which the entire width and breadth of policy and workflow configuration is covered.
+You must edit the policy in separate windows rather than a single window.
 Instead of simply breaking down who the policy affects, what the workflow will be, and what remediation actions will be taken, Microsoft chooses a different approach.
 They break the policy creation process down into "Policy setting," “Impersonation,” “Spoof,” and “Advanced Settings.”
 But what, exactly, is the difference between an impersonation and spoof?

 This is what creating a policy workflow looks like in ATP.